Mixtures of Gaussian Process Experts with SMC$^2$: Numerical examples

-Results for the motorcycle dataset with SMC$^2$-MoE and $K=7$ are provided in Figure \ref{im:motorcycleDensityPSM} and highlight the ability of the model to recover both the non-stationary behavior and heteroskedastic noise present in the data.
+Results for the motorcycle data set with SMC$^2$-MoE and $K=7$ are provided in Figure \ref{im:motorcycleDensityPSM} and highlight the ability of the model to recover both the non-stationary behavior and heteroskedastic noise present in the data.
 Rows correspond to different values of the Dirichlet concentration parameter $\alpha$, highlighting the trade-off between sparsity, computational cost, and smoothness.
-For the NASA data, Figure \ref{im:nasaDensityPSM} illustrates the predictive densities for a one-dimensional slice of the input space, along with the posterior over the number of clusters and the posterior similarity matrix for SMC$^2$-MoE and $K=27$.
+For the NASA data, Figure \ref{im:nasaDensityPSM} illustrates the predictive densities as highest density regions for a one-dimensional slice of the 3D input space, along with the posterior over the number of clusters and the posterior similarity matrix for SMC$^2$-MoE and $K = 27$.
 In this case, a larger number of experts and larger value of $\alpha$ are required to capture the ridge at $\text{Mach}=1$ showing the change from subsonic to supersonic flow.

+Lastly, the highest density regions of the predictive densities, the posterior over the number of clusters, and the posterior similarity matrix for SMC$^2$-MoE with $K = 16$ are presented in Figure \ref{im:coloradoDensityPSM} for the 4D Colorado precipitation data set with the 392 data points superimposed over the predictive densities.
+The presented one-dimensional predictive distribution is computed for a one-dimensional slice of the 4D input space.
+The slice corresponds to a latitude of 39.00$^{\circ}$, with a longitude range between the minimum and maximum longitude values present in the data set, at a time point corresponding to November, and with predictive elevation locations computed using linear interpolation based on the latitudes, longitudes, and elevations of the station locations in the data set.
+The results show a clear transition around $x = 0.6$, which corresponds to a longitude of approximately -105.586$^{\circ}$.
+The higher-variation area at $x \leq 0.6$ corresponds to areas of higher elevation with higher mean monthly precipitation \citep{Mahoney:2015}.